 Now, I’m not a huge fan of antibiotics, but they have found that a bacteria called beta strep leads to poorer outcomes in the NICU if present in the mom’s vaginal canal.

-The only way to make a clean way for baby is to wipe it out with IV antibiotics given right before delivery.
-You won’t have to have the IV “plugged in” all the time — these usually go in every 4 hours (but depends on what one your provider orders).
+The only way to make a clean way for baby is to wipe it out with IV antibiotics given right before a vaginal birth.
+You won’t have to have the IV “plugged in” all the time — these usually go in every 4 hours (but depends on what one your health care provider orders).

-There can be other reasons you’d need IV antibiotics in labor, but that’s the most common one.
+There can be other reasons you’d need IV antibiotics during labor in the delivery room, but that’s the most common one.